f5swb/RDA5807/README.md

 <img src = "https://github.com/f5swb/RDA5807/blob/main/Pictures/volume.PNG" title = "page1.png">

-Touch the VOLUME button to get the + and - function volume level
+Touch the VOLUME button to get the + and - function volume level.

+Good to know: you will see a level bar value instead of the frequency bar value, you can also control the level with the volume number at the right screen corner.